After gay marriage, impatient Ireland moves debate onto abortion

 In 2001, Gerry and Gay’s unborn son was diagnosed with anencephaly, a fatal abnormality where the skull is missing from above the eyebrows.

-Irish law criminalizes abortion in cases of fatal foetal impairment, but rather than wait for the inevitable, the Edwards decided to induce labor.
+Irish law criminalises abortion in cases of fatal foetal impairment, but rather than wait for the inevitable, the Edwards decided to induce labour.
 To do so, they had to cross the border into Northern Ireland, where such terminations are permitted.

 Their son’s cremated remains were delivered to their county Wicklow home in an envelope.